Tax Management India. Com

 By: Vivek Jalan

-Summary: The GST Council clarified that in an Ex-Works contract, goods delivered by the supplier to the recipient or transporter at the supplier's place of business are considered received by the recipient under section 16(2)(b) of the CGST Act, 2017.
-This allows the recipient to claim Input Tax Credit (ITC) on such goods, subject to conditions in Sections 16 and 17 of the CGST Act.
-The place of supply for these transactions, as per Section 10(1)(a) of the IGST Act, should be the supplier's location, making CGST and SGST applicable.
+Summary: The GST Council clarified that under an Ex-Works contract, goods delivered by the supplier at their place of business are considered "received" by the recipient for Input Tax Credit (ITC) eligibility under section 16(2)(b) of the CGST Act, 2017.
+This allows the recipient to claim ITC, provided other conditions in Sections 16 and 17 are met.
+Additionally, as per Section 10(1)(a) and (b) of the IGST Act, the place of supply for such transactions is determined to be the supplier's location, thereby making CGST and SGST applicable.

 6. Do's and Don'ts for Food License Documents Under FSSAI Guidelines